It - Frisco, TX - IT Architeks

 Of course, there are also other cyberattacks companies must remain vigilant against, including:

-• structured Query Language (SQL) injections, in which cybercriminals insert malicious code into a server to retrieve sensitive information, and
+• Structured Query Language (SQL) injections, in which cybercriminals insert malicious code into a server to retrieve sensitive information

-• denial-of-service attacks, which exhaust resources by inundating a network or server with traffic, rendering it unable to fulfill requests,
+• Denial-of-service attacks exhaust resources by inundating a network or server with traffic, rendering it unable to fulfill requests, among others.

 Indeed, cybercrime has become more ubiquitous, advanced, and costly.
-According to the FBI’s Internet Crime Report, $6.9 billion in losses were reported by victims in 2021 alone.
+According to the FBI’s Internet Crime Report, victims reported $6.9 billion in losses in 2021 alone.
 The Internet Crime Complaint Center (IC3) receives more than 2,300 complaints per day — but your business doesn’t have to be among them.

 Does Your Business Face an Elevated Risk?

-While cyberattacks are a threat for all businesses, some industries are more likely to face serious consequences.
-From a compliance standpoint, the following industries in particular face scrutiny from governing agencies.
+While cyberattacks are a threat to all businesses, some industries are more likely to face serious consequences.
+From a compliance standpoint, the following industries, in particular, face scrutiny from governing agencies.

 Finance